mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *joy is a net of love by which you can catch souls.*
+> *reader, suppose you were an idiot. and suppose you were a member of congress. but i repeat myself.*

 </div>
 <!-- quote-end -->